,.A trip to any capital city is always stressing with the planning and everything, that’s why are sharing our Lisbon Weekend Trip Guide with you.

 Generally, Lisbon is slightly cheaper than most of other European countries (or at least cheaper than Paris, Rome o Madrid).

-We were warned several times about pickpocketing but we didn’t notice any such activity.
+We heard pickpocketing but we didn’t notice any such activity.

 - Cans– tuna, sardine, bacalao o any fish in a can – it’s traditional Portuguese product and they are being sold at every step.